kyee-rs/Ymail/readme.md

 ### What is YmailBot?

 Ymail is a user-friendly telegram bot that lets you create temporary email addresses and receive emails on your smartphone for free.
-Its open source design allows you to receive emails from any website or service requiring email verification, as well as from friends and family.
+It's open source design allows you to receive emails from any website or service requiring email verification, as well as from friends and family.
 The bot helps safeguard your privacy and keep your email address secure by preventing spamming and hacking